The Complete Guide to Traffic Control: Purpose, Devices, and Best Practices

 Water barricades

-Water barricades are hardy barriers that are lightweight when empty for easy storage and transportation but quite heavy when filled with water (or sometimes sand).
+Water barricades are hardy barriers that are lightweight when empty for easy storage and transportation but solid and stable when filled with water (or sometimes sand).
 In traffic control situations, they’re used to help block or otherwise guide traffic under a variety of conditions.

-Some water barriers are also specially designed to absorb some impact related to oncoming traffic.
+Some water barriers are also specially designed to absorb some impact in the event of a vehicle losing control.
 In contrast to concrete barriers, water barriers are:

 Traffic signals